databricks/spark-training/strata_2013/index.md

 ---
 layout: global
-title: AMP Camp 2013 Exercises
+title: Strata 2013 Exercises
 ---
-# Introduction to AMP Camp 2013 Exercises
+# Introduction to Strata 2013 Exercises

 The following series of exercises will walk you through the process of setting up a 4-machine cluster on EC2 running [Spark](http://spark-project.org), [Shark](http://shark.cs.berkeley.edu) and [Mesos](http://mesos-project.org), then loading and analyzing a real wikipedia dataset using your cluster.
-We will begin with simple interactive analysis techniques at the command-line, and progress to writing standalone programs, and then onto more advanced machine learning algorithms.
+We will begin with simple interactive analysis techniques at the command-line using Spark and Shark, and progress to writing standalone programs using Spark and Spark Streaming, and then onto more advanced machine learning algorithms.

 # Launching a Spark/Shark Cluster on EC2